Cornish attractions – a bit further afield…

 The Lost Gardens of Heligan

 The story of the beautiful Lost Gardens of Heligan is heartbreakingly romantic.
 These old gardens were neglected after the gardeners left for the First World War, and their structure and planting eventually became lost in a tangle of weeds.
 Then a secret door was spotted and their wild beauty rediscovered… Now detangled and restored, Heligan’s gardens are now a wonderful place to spend a day.
-Again, pre booking is essential for day visitors.
-And while you’re in the area don’t forget to call into Lobbs Farm Shop, and the beautiful fishing village of Mevagissey, which is just down the road.
+Next-door to Heligan, the brilliant Lobbs Farm Shop is open for gorgeous local produce, and it’s a quick trip to pretty fishing village Mevagissey.

 (Image: The Lost Gardens of Heligan Facebook)